STAT: Stack Trace Analysis Tool

 Quick Start

 In a typical scenario, the STAT GUI (the stat-gui command) is used to debug a running/hung application as described below.
-STAT can also be used in command-line mode (the stat-cl command) - covered in the STAT Documentation.
+STAT can also be used in command-line mode (the stat-cl command), covered in the STAT documentation.
+For details on how to use STAT on CORAL systems, please refer to the LC Confluence wiki page.

 1. First, determine where (which node) the hung application is running.
-For parallel MPI jobs, this means finding where the srun (or equivalent mpirun, orterun, etc.) master process is running.
+For parallel MPI jobs, this means finding where the srun (or equivalent mpirun, orterun, jsrun, lrun, etc.) master process is running.

 On Linux clusters, use either the mjstat or squeue command.
 For mjstat, look under the "Master/Other" column.
 For squeue, it is the first node in the node list.